abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 ## 3\.
 Install and Configure MariaDB

-In this step, we will install the latest MariaDB version and create a new database for the nextcloud installation.
+In this step, we will install the latest MariaDB version and create a new database for the Nextcloud installation.
 The latest version MariaDB packages are available on the repository by default.

 ```
 sudo apt install mariadb-server -y
 ```

-After the installation is complete, start the MariaDB service and enable it to launch everytime at system boot.
+After the installation is complete, start the MariaDB service and enable it to launch every time at system boot.

 ```
 sudo systemctl start mariadb